oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/jsonld/sd_jwt_payload.json}}

-The following Disclosures are created by the Issuer:
+The digests in the SD-JWT payload reference the following Disclosures:

 {{examples/jsonld/disclosures.md}}

-The following is an example of an SD-JWT+KB that discloses only `type`, `medicinalProductName`, `atcCode` of the vaccine, `type` of the `recipient`, `type`, `order` and `dateOfVaccination`:
+This is an example of an SD-JWT+KB that discloses only `type`, `medicinalProductName`, `atcCode` of the vaccine, `type` of the `recipient`, `type`, `order` and `dateOfVaccination`:

 <{{examples/jsonld/sd_jwt_presentation.txt}}

-After the validation, the Verifier will have the following data for further processing:
+After the validation, the Verifier will have the following processed SD-JWT payload available for further handling:

 <{{examples/jsonld/verified_contents.json}}